 African Americans and the Vote, a documentary film featuring Mayor Willie L. Brown, Jr., Judge John Dearman, and De’Anthony Jones, was “on time” for the November 2019 election; and it remains of import.
 The life stories of those featured in the video speak to the importance of voting.
 That election demonstrated that the African American vote can make a difference!
 The film documents their childhoods, family backgrounds, and opportunities that shaped their lives as African Americans involved in the political and public arena.

 This is the second Black History Month documentary produced by the Society in conjunction with Citizen Film.
 The film was honored at the Bernal Heights Outdoor Film Festival in 2019.
-We are now proudly able to present the film in its entirety here.
+To see a preview of the film, go to Citizen Film site.
+For more information, contact the Society at sfaahcs.org, or 415-292-6172

 Migration Stories